lmnaslimited/wedha/lms/Web Devlopment/Chapter 2/Dive into HTML.md

 **Create a Contact Form for Your Portfolio Page** Develop and integrate a contact form into your portfolio page.

-## **Moving Forward**

-Practice building and linking your web pages.
-Engage in hands-on practice and complete the examples.
-Finish the assessments to solidify your understanding.
+## Moving Forward  Practice building and linking your web pages. - Engage in hands-on practice and complete the examples. - Finish the assessments to solidify your understanding.

 Great work! 🚀 Let’s keep building!

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2NjQ5ODYxNywxMzc1ODE0NDk5LDEzMz
+eyJoaXN0b3J5IjpbMTczOTY0NzE3OSwxMzc1ODE0NDk5LDEzMz
 g1Mjk3MzksNjEwMzg4NjIsLTY3NDEyNDM2MF19
 -->